prismicio/awesome-prismic/README.md

 > Find here a frequently updated list of hot stuff going on about Prismic: latest feature announcement, meetup informations, and more!

-- [#SliceContest: Share Your Slice Library](https://prismic.io/blog/slice-contest) - We are organizing a contest to celebrate Slice Machine latest release! `10/30/2020`
-- [Slice Machine update: Slice Builder and a Slice Contest](https://prismic.io/blog/slice-machine-update-slice-builder-and-a-slice-contest) - Read about our last webinar and enjoy its replay. `04/11/2020`
+- [Slice Machine update: Slice Builder and a Slice Contest](https://prismic.io/blog/slice-machine-update-slice-builder-and-a-slice-contest) - Read about our last webinar and enjoy its replay. `11/04/2020`
-- [November Product Meet-Up](https://hopin.com/events/november-product-meet-up) - Join us for our next product meet-up. `11/24/2020`
+- [December Product Meet-Up](https://hopin.com/events/december-product-meet-up) - Join us for our next product meet-up. `12/16/2020`

 ## Ecosystem